-In this blog post, we will be discussing rational and irrational numbers to better understand their properties and how they differ from one another.
+In this blog post, we will be discussing rational numbers and irrational numbers to better understand their properties and how they differ from one another.

 Rational Numbers Explained